Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 18.21.16 UTC
+- WIB: Senin, 13 Januari 2025 19.50.30 UTC
-- WITA: Senin, 13 Januari 2025 19.21.16 UTC
+- WITA: Senin, 13 Januari 2025 20.50.30 UTC
-- WIT: Senin, 13 Januari 2025 20.21.16 UTC
+- WIT: Senin, 13 Januari 2025 21.50.30 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: inspirational
+Kategori: technology